Foto del docente

 Research activity

-He has written over 300 articles (out of which more than 80 articles on internal refereed journals) on programming languages, and models, methodologies and infrastructures for coordination, self-organisation, multi-agent systems and IoT applications.
-His h-index is 49 (computed by GoogleScholar on March 2023).
+Mirko Viroli is an expert on Software Engineering and Artificial Intelligence.
+He has written over 300 articles (out of which more than 80 articles on internal refereed journals) on programming languages, and models, methodologies and infrastructures for coordination, self-organisation, distributed artificial intelligence and IoT applications.
+His h-index is 50 (computed by GoogleScholar).

 Mirko Viroli is member of the Editorial Board of the IEEE Software Magazine, and he has edited more special numbers of international journals.
 He was program chair of the international conference ACM Symposium on Applied Computing (ACM SAC, 2008 and 2009), of IEEE Self-Adpative and Self-Organising systems (IEEE SASO 2014), and IFIP COORDINATION 2015; he edited more than 10 special issues on international journals, and has been program committee member of more than 100 editions of international workshops and conferences.